ThatOneCalculator/DiscordRPCMaker/README.md

 - **macOS**: Open a program called `Terminal`.
 - **Linux**: Open your terminal emulator of choice (Kitty, Alacritty, URXVT, Termite, GNOME Terminal, Konsole, etc).
 2. Type in `cd ` (making sure there is a space after `cd`), and drag the `DiscordRPCGenerator-main` (the one you moved into a memorable) folder into it, and hit enter.
-3. Type `npm i` and hit enter.
+3. Type `npm i` and hit enter. *Some people get stuck on this.
+Scroll to the bottom and click on the errors section for solutions if you get errors!*
- - On macOS, you may be prompted to install a seperate package.
-If so, install it.
- - Make sure you are using the LTS release of Node.js, or you may get errors!
 4. Type `node maker.js` and hit enter.
 5. Follow the prompts the program gives you.